My Favorite (and not so favorite) Vegan Sprinkles

 - Sprinkle maker’s websites

-What sprinkles are vegan?
+What brands of sprinkles are vegan?

 DISCLAIMER: Some vegans don’t eat sugar unless they know where it came from since sugar can be processed through bone char.
 I will make a note under each brand if I’m uncertain about their sugar source.
 If I don’t mention it, you can assume they use sugar that is processed in a vegan-friendly manner.
 Also, unless I specifically say that the company is an all-vegan sprinkle company, I can’t promise that all the brands in this list follow cruelty-free practices (especially the bigger brands like Wilton).